hapax/hapax.github.io/assets/simple-physics.md

 #### 3.4.
 Usage notes<a id="sec-3-4" name="sec-3-4"></a>

-So far, I've described what I think are the key methods for doing Fermi estimates.
+*Why it works.* So far, I've described what I think are the key methods for doing Fermi estimates.
 But it's a subtle art, and just like dimensional analysis, there is quite a bit going on under the hood to ensure it works.